kteender/kteender.github.io/about.md

 <!-- I am behind-the-curtain for <a href="https://bugmuthur.net">Bugmuthur</a>, a project comprised of animated web series <em>Bugmuthur's Story Box</em> and real-world experiences with high-tech medium Indigo Coiyle.
 If you would like to keep up with the project, you can follow Bugmuthur on <a href="https://www.instagram.com/bugmuthur/">Instagram</a>, <a href="https://www.youtube.com/@bugmuthur">YouTube</a>, and/or <a href="https://www.tiktok.com/@bugmuthur">TikTok</a>. -->

 My toolset includes Maya, Motionbuilder, the Adobe Suite, Python, TouchDesigner, HTML/CSS, and git.
 I have worked as an artist and developer in virtual production and game engine workflows, using both out-of-the box functionality and properietary extensions.

-I have fine art training and specialize in the following technical areas:
+I have traditional fine art training.
-- keyframe and motion capture character animation
-- digital avatar creation
-- animation tool development

-To promote my animation studio, I do tech-augmented fortune-telling.
-In addition to its modern use as a tool for reflection, fortune-telling has a rich history as interactive entertainment.
+I create original artwork, animated films, and animation software plugins.
+I do tech-augmented fortune-telling.
+Fortune-telling has a rich history as interactive entertainment and is a valuable tool for self-reflection.

 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

 I'm in L.A.
 I come from somewhere around Champaign, Illinois.
 Request my CV or to get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
 <!--